 We’re busy: I feel like we’re pressed for time constantly.
-We’ve got three kids with three different school and activity schedules.
-My boyfriend works an oddball shift full-time at his day job and performs frequently with his band (second job).
 I work full-time writing and I’m on the board at my son’s school.
-Like we’ve got time to bake and cook from scratch every night.
+Like I’ve got time to bake and cook from scratch every night.
 It’s REALLY easy to open cans of soup.

 I’m ill-equipped: I’m a decent cook, but not a genius cook.
 Stuff like homemade soup is a stretch for me.
 In fact, I’d say that soup is our biggest failure.
 We get canned soup often.
 Even though we buy organic, it’s still packaged and the cans are known to harbor BPA (lame).

-Picky kids: My boyfriend’s kids want processed foods often (turkey dogs, bagels, mac n cheese, etc) and my son, Cedar, is so picky that once we find something he’ll eat, we tend to stick to it, rather than try anything new.
+Picky kids: My son Cedar is so picky that once we find something he’ll eat, we tend to stick to it, rather than try anything new.
 For example, Cedar just recently decided mac n cheese is okay to eat, but says, “I like the Annie’s white shells and not other mac n cheese.”
 Thus, whipping together a homemade dish of mac n cheese could mean a picky kid food revolt.

 Benefits of eliminating some packaging